-Joe has 20 years’ experience working as an LP, GP and technology operations executive.
+Joe has over 20 years’ experience working as an LP, GP and technology operations executive.
 Prior to Isomer he was MD for Business Development at Pomona Capital, a leading global secondaries firm, and earlier at Cambridge Associates responsible for advising institutional investors on $2bn of private equity investments.
 Joe began his career in information technology operating roles, most notably at Invensys plc (now Schneider Electric) in the US and Europe.
 He received a BS Electrical and Computer Engineering from the University of Massachusetts, Dartmouth and an MBA from London Business School.

 Chris is an experienced founder, advisor, startup mentor and technology executive.
 Prior to Isomer he was the founding director of the Venture Capital Unit for the UK Government where he cultivated over $1bn invested from the US and Asia into fund and direct company opportunities.
 As a venture partner at Octopus Ventures and Entrepreneur First he is an active value-add non-executive director and has mentored 15 companies to successful seed funding.
 He co-founded Cambridge Positioning Systems which sold to a global semiconductor firm in 2007, prior to which Chris worked for 15 years in technology operations at US-based DSC, where he assisted in its $4bn sale to Alcatel, and at Nortel.
 Chris holds a BSc in Physics and Chemistry from Leeds University.